harinandan123/Most-Hated-IT-Stickers/README.md

-# misbrands
-The world's most hated IT stickers
+# The world's most hated IT stickers

 ![An assortment of various logos that look like other famous brands but actually have their competitors' name](https://pbs.twimg.com/media/EC5sIScWkAIUSen?format=png&name=900x900)